nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a new assessment into the database.

 Format: `add assessment -a <assessment_name>`
-* Adds an assessment only if the assessment is not already in the database.
+* Assessment should not already in the database.
-* Assessment name can only be alphanumeric.
+* Group name can be any number of alphanumeric words.

 Examples:
-* `add assessment -a P01`
+* `add assessment -a P01` creates a new assessment `P01`.
+* `add assessment -a Midterm Assessment` creates a new assessment `Midterm Assessment`.

 [Return to table of contents](#table-of-contents)

 ### Adding a score : `add score`

-Adds score of an existing assessment into the database.
+Adds students' score for an existing assessment into the database.

 Format: `add score -a <assessment_name> (-n <student_name> | -i <student_id>) -s <score>`
-* Adds student’s score for an existing assessment into the database.
+* Assessment must already exist in database.
 * Updates the student's score if the student already has a score for the assessment.
+* Scores given should be in percentage out of a 100, and can be accurate to 2 decimal places.
 * Students can be identified by their name or NUSNET ID.
+  Name is case-sensitive and only allows exact match e.g. `Jonas` will not match `Jonas Chow`.
+* If multiple students have the same name, NUSNET ID needs to be used to identify them.

 Examples:
-* `add score -a P01 -n John Doe -s 12`
+* `add score -a Midterm -n Van Nhi -s 95` records score for `Van Nhi` in `Midterm` to be `95` percent.
-* `add score -a P02 -i E0123456 -s 12.5`
+* `add score -a P01 -i E0123456 -s 75.25` records score for NUSNET ID `E0123456` in `P01` to be `75.25` percent.

 [Return to table of contents](#table-of-contents)